Joshua ben Levi: Teachings

 There is also a reference to a book ("pinkes") by Joshua ben Levi which is presumed by some to have presented aggadic themes, but this can not be well reconciled with Joshua's disparaging of the writing down of homiletic exegesis.
 Nonetheless, homiletic exegesis occupied an important place in the teaching of Rabbi Joshua.
 His disciples and contemporaries quoted many such propositions in his name.

 As an exegete, Rabbi Joshua ben Levi was of some importance, his interpretations often enabling him to deduce legal rulings.
 Later commentators have accepted some of his explanations.

+In the Babylonian Talmud, Ketubot 112a, upon arriving in a place called Gavla, he saw clusters of grapes so large that he mistook them for calves standing among the vines.
+When it was explained to him that they were in fact grape clusters, he exclaimed: "O earth, O earth!
+Gather in your fruit.
+For whom do you produce your fruit?
+For these gentiles who stand over us in our sins?"
+Another version of the same passage uses "Arabs" instead of "gentiles" and is therefore cited by archaeologist Eitan Klein as evidence for the migration of neighboring populations into formerly Jewish-dominated areas in the aftermath of the Bar Kokhba Revolt.